bahrus/xtal-element/README.md

     //You can return true/false.
 You can also indicate the name of an alternate template to clone (mainTemplate is the default property for the main template) readyToRender = true;

+    //XtalElement is intended for visual elements only.
+    //Templates need to be stored outside instances of web components for
+    //optimal performance
     mainTemplate = mainTemplate;

     //uses trans-render syntax: https://github.com/bahrus/trans-render